e-bug/volta/README.md

 # VOLTA: Visiolinguistic Transformer Architectures

 This is the implementation of the framework described in the paper:
 > Emanuele Bugliarello, Ryan Cotterell, Naoaki Okazaki and Desmond Elliott.
-[Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs](https://arxiv.org/abs/2011.15124).
-Transactions of the Association for Computational Linguistics, 2021.
+[Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs](https://arxiv.org/abs/2011.15124). _Transactions of the Association for Computational Linguistics_ 2021; 9 978–994.

 We provide the code for reproducing our results, preprocessed data and pretrained models.

+## News
+- 09-2021: Added code for `cross-modal ablation` ([Frank et al., EMNLP 2021](https://arxiv.org/pdf/2109.04448.pdf)) [[Original code](https://github.com/e-bug/cross-modal-ablation)]

 ## Repository Setup